 - Non-wood bats must be BBCOR certified, and marked (silkscreen or other manufacturer placed marking) is legal.

 - Wood bats no thicker than 2-3/4” in diameter or longer than 36” in length, is legal.

 - Some events are Wood Bat ONLY - please see event description for bat types allowed.

 - Each game will be supplied with 4 baseballs and any and all useable baseballs from the previous game.

-- Once all UP AND COMING supplied baseball have been exhausted, teams will be required to supply useable High school quality baseballs to complete the game.
+- Once all Up & Coming's supplied baseballs have been exhausted, teams will be required to supply useable High school quality baseballs to complete the game.